Platformer: Second-generation side-scrollers

-Sonic became a new model for mascots, particularly for his perceived attitude, which characterized him as a rebel.
-This attitude soon became popular as companies attempted to duplicate Sonic's success with their own brightly colored anthropomorphisms.
+Sonic's perceived rebellious attitude became a model for game mascots.
+Other companies attempted to duplicate Sega's success with their own brightly colored anthropomorphisms with attitude.
 These often were characterized by impatience, sarcasm, and frequent quips.

-A second generation of platform games for computers appeared alongside the new wave of consoles.
+A second generation of platformers for computers appeared alongside the new wave of consoles.
 In the latter half of the 1980s and early 1990s, the Amiga was a strong gaming platform with its custom video hardware and sound hardware.
 The Atari ST was solidly supported as well.
-Games like Shadow of the Beast and Turrican showed that computer platform games could rival their console contemporaries.
+Games like Shadow of the Beast and Turrican showed that computer platformers could rival their console contemporaries.
 Prince of Persia, originally a late release for the 8-bit Apple II in 1989, featured a high quality of animation.

 The 1988 shareware game The Adventures of Captain Comic was one of the first attempts at a Nintendo-style platformer for IBM PC compatibles.
 It inspired Commander Keen, released by id Software in 1990, which became the first MS-DOS platformer with smooth scrolling graphics.
-Keen's success resulted in numerous console-styled platformers on the PC, including Duke Nukem, Duke Nukem II, Cosmo's Cosmic Adventure, and Dark Ages all by Apogee Software.
-These fueled a brief burst of episodic platform games where the first was freely distributed and parts 2 and 3 were available for purchase.
+Keen's success resulted in numerous console-styled platformers for MS-DOS compatible operating systems, including Duke Nukem, Duke Nukem II, Cosmo's Cosmic Adventure, and Dark Ages all by Apogee Software.
+These fueled a brief burst of episodic platformers where the first was freely distributed and parts 2 and 3 were available for purchase.